top of page

 6

-This section focuses on moving from individual response to collective action.
-It encourages individuals to share information, build confidence in advocacy, and participate in community efforts that address systemic issues.
-This includes leadership development, organizing, and coalition-building.
-The goal is to strengthen community power, increase visibility of issues, and create sustained change through collective engagement.
+Moving from individual response to collective action by encouraging individuals to share information, build confidence in advocacy, and participate in community efforts that address systemic issues.
+This includes leadership development, organizing, and coalition-building with the goal of strengthening community power, increasing visibility of issues, and creating sustained change through collective engagement.

 Key Resources: